MSMcDowall/CharacteristicSubstructure/README.md

 ##Dependencies

-    NetworkX is required to run the algorithm.py file as it provides the subgraph isomorphism algorithm MatplotLib is required if the user wishes to draw the molecule though it is not required to run the algorithm.py
+    NetworkX is required to run the algorithm.py file as it provides the subgraph isomorphism algorithm MatplotLib is required if the user wishes to draw the molecule though this feature is not currently integrated into the rest of the applcation
+    PubChemPy is required to run the pubchem_retrieval module

 ##Contents

 ###source Folder:

+    characteristic_substructure.py provides the entry point for the applcation including the main method and the file input and output methods

     algorithm.py contains an implementation of the method set down in 'Finding Characteristic Substructures for Metabolite Classes' by Marcus Ludwig et al. German Conference on Bioinformatics 2012